 WCS, by pixel origin, and by pixel at image centers.

-Note that aligning by WCS puts North up, and aligned so that each
+Note that aligning by WCS puts North up, and aligned so that each image has the same angular scale.

 In contrast, here is an align